outerminds/Entia.Unity/README.md

 # Generator
 A lightweight code generator comes packaged with **Entia.Unity** to make the integration with the Unity game engine seamless.
 It generates corresponding [references](#References) for every [component][wiki/component] and [resource][wiki/resource] that you define such that they can be inspected and adjusted in the editor just like regular `MonoBehaviour` components.
 Additionally, it will generate convenient extensions for your [systems][wiki/system] to simplify their usage.

 Most of the time you will not have to worry about the generator, but it is useful to know that it is triggered when a relevant C# script is saved or imported by the Unity editor.
-It can also be manually triggered using the menu _'Entia/Generator/Generate'_.
+It can also be manually triggered using the menu _'Entia/Generator/Generate'_ or in the `GeneratorSettings` asset.

 The generator uses [Roslyn][roslyn] to run before the Unity compiler does such that it does not depend on the compiled assembly.
 This prevents many typical and unpleasant generator bugs (example: _you delete a type and the Unity compiler can't run because some generated code depends on it and since the generator depends on a successful compilation, it can't run either, forcing you to manually modify generated code_).